-Six members of our board of directors have previously been elected to terms expiring in 2016 or 2017, as indicated below.
-The Compensation and Governance Committee has recommended to our Board of Directors, and our Board of Directors has approved, the three remaining directors set forth below to be elected for three-year terms at the Annual Meeting.
+Six members of our board of directors have previously been elected to terms expiring in 2017 or 2018, as indicated below.
+The Compensation and Governance Committee has recommended to our Board of Directors, and our Board of Directors has approved, the two remaining nominees for director set forth below to be elected for three-year terms at the Annual Meeting.

-The following pages set forth certain information for each nominee and each incumbent director as of March 31, 2015, except as otherwise noted.
-All of the nominees and incumbent directors listed below are directors previously elected by the shareholders.
+The following pages set forth certain information for each nominee and each incumbent director as of March 31, 2016, except as otherwise noted.
+All of the nominees and incumbent directors listed below except for Mr. Lawton are directors previously elected by the shareholders.
 Each nominee has consented to being named in this Proxy Statement and to serve if elected.
+Mr. Chester A. Crocker's and Mr. Charles H. Foster, Jr.'s current terms expire at the Annual Meeting, and they will not stand for re-election as they have reached retirement age as set forth in our Corporate Governance Guidelines.